 Luckily with a few very cheap and easily attainable ingredients you can make your own cleaning and body care products.
-After several months of trying out various recipes we will now share with you our favorite ones that are non-toxic and fully biodegradable.
+After several months of trying out various recipes we will now share with you our favorite ones that are toxin-free and fully biodegradable.

 Note that the proportions of water and soap depend on the soap you’re using.
 You aim for a texture like liquid soap.
 Alternatively you could use natural liquid soap (additive-free) blended with some water.